-Paisley FM are delighted by broadcasting regulator Ofcom’s decision to award a community radio licence for the Paisley and Renfrewshire area.
+Paisley FM are delighted by broadcasting regulator Ofcom’s decision to award a community radio licence for Paisley, Renfrew and Johnstone and across Renfrewshire area.

 There were two applicants for the FM licence with Paisley FM being successful.
 This will bring a service back to the town after an absence of over a decade.

-The licence bid, which was also supported by local politicians, Renfrewshire Council, the clergy and Paisley artists was submitted in July 2017, with a final decision by Ofcom made today.
+The licence application, which was also supported by local politicians, Renfrewshire Council, the clergy and Paisley artists was submitted in July 2017, with a final decision by Ofcom made on 31 January 2018.

 Paisley FM director Bob McWilliam said: “This is a really exciting day for Paisley and Renfrewshire and for radio listeners.
 Our proposal to Ofcom – which will now become a reality – was always about creating a distinctive station for the people of Paisley and Renfrewshire, made by the people of Paisley and Renfrewshire.
 We can’t wait to get started.”